tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/O_IHPC.md

 Inertia \[kgm²\]
 :   Rotational inertia of the gearbox (constant for all gears).
 (Engineering mode only)

+Gears
+:   Gear ratios of the transmission steps of the IEPC

 Continuous Torque \[Nm\]
 :    The nominal torque the electric machine can provide continuously